Nurhajizah Marpaung: Military career

 After she graduated from university, she enrolled at the officer's conscription school in 1984 and graduated from there the same year.
 From there, she held various position in the military court, supreme court, and at the armed forces' legal development body.
 One of the notable cases that she handled was the Tanjung Priok massacre trial in October 2003, where she and two other military justice officer became the legal representative for Rudolf Adolf Butar Butar, former commander of the North Jakarta military district, who was accused of violating human rights during the incident.
 Butar Butar was convicted and sentenced to 10 years in 2004.
 She became the acting Head of the Legal Assistance and Advice Bureau of the armed forces in 2004 before becoming the definitive officeholder of the position in 2005.

-Nurhajizah was transferred to the Ministry of Defense in 2010 and held several lower-echelon office.
-A year later, she was appointed as the General Counsel of the Ministry of Defense on 28 June 2011, replacing A. Affandi who retired earlier that month.
+Nurhajizah was transferred to the Ministry of Defense in 2010 and held several lower-echelon offices.
+A year later, she was appointed as the general counsel of the Ministry of Defense on 28 June 2011, replacing A. Affandi who retired earlier that month.
 Following her appointment, she was promoted to brigadier general on 17 August 2011, making her the sixth female to become a general in the Indonesian Army.
 She was relieved from her position on 15 July 2014 and retired from the military on the same year.
 The position was left vacant for several months until a new officeholder was installed in December 2014.